fabiandev/ts-runtime/README.md

     -c, --compilerOptions <compilerOptions>  set TypeScript compiler options. defaults to "{}" -d, --declarationFileName <fileName>     set file name for global declarations. defaults to "tsr-declarations" -e, --excludeDeclarationFile             do not automatically import ambient declarations in the entry file. default to false
-    -f, --force                              try to finish on TypeScript compiler error. defaults to false -k, --keepTemp                           keep temporary files. defaults to false -l, --libIdentifier <name>               lib import name. defaults to "t"
+    -E, --excludeLib                         do not automatically import the runtime library. default to false -f, --force                              try to finish on TypeScript compiler error. defaults to false -k, --keepTemp                           keep temporary files. defaults to false -l, --libIdentifier <name>               lib import name. defaults to "t"